Skip to main content

 We’re going to have Adam Thomas, and he’s going to be presenting on the five sins of product strategy.
 So it’s going to be a really interesting learning session and Q and A. So be back here, same time, same place.
 And if anybody in the meantime wants to check out ProdPad hit us up for a demo.

 Here’s the link.
 And we will see you there.
-And in the meantime huge thank you for everybody for pitching in with your questions and your time, and we will see you back here next time.
+And in the meantime huge thank you to everybody for pitching in with your questions and your time, and we will see you back here next time.
 Yeah,

 Megan Saker: great.
 Thanks everyone.
 And look out for the email.